| Each

 one copy needs to be sent on your network making the ATXM system

 incredibly bandwidth efficient.
+Better still,

 the multicast audio server scales incredibly well over larger networks